JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

 - Fix Rival sprite in "New Name" intro naming scene

-- (!)
-Create and Update the Kanto Landmark co-ords

 - Add blocks for the gate buildings to the FOREST tileset